Blaan language

-Blaan, also known as Bilaan, is an Austronesian language of the southern Philippines.
+Blaan, also known as Bla'an, is an Austronesian language of the southern Philippines spoken by an indigenous ethnic group of the same name who inhabited many areas of Soccksargen and Davao Occidental.

 Classification

 Blaan belongs to the Bilic microgroup of the Philippine language subgroup, along with Giangan Manobo, Tiruray, and Tboli.

 Distribution

 There are two major varieties of Blaan: Koronadal Blaan (Tagalagad) and Sarangani Blaan (Tumanao).

 According to the Ethnologue, Koronadal Blaan is spoken in: